Penguins posing on a rock on Isabela Island.

 People photographing whitetip reef sharks on Isabela Island.

-A group of three whitetip reef sharks resting together.
+Group of three whitetip reef sharks resting together.

 A sea turtle is diving into the water next to the rocks.